patchamama/The-last-book-page/README.md

 ### `MoreDropdown.js`

 _MoreDropdown.js_ is a reusable component that renders a dropdown bar with edit and delete options.
 It is built using React and React Bootstrap components and styled using CSS.
 The component consists of a custom DropdownMenu component that renders a menu icon _(fas fa-ellipsis-v)_, and a Bootstrap Dropdown component that contains the dropdown menu items.
 The menu items include an Edit option and a Delete option, each with an associated icon.
-The component is designed to be flexible and customizable, allowing it to easily integrate elsewhere and modify its behaviour and appearance as needed.
-This component is being used within `Comment.js`, `Book.js` and `Sticker.js` to allow users to edit and delete elements.
+The component is designed to be flexible and customizable, allowing it to easily integrate elsewhere and modify its behavior and appearance as needed.
+This component is being used within `Comment.js`, `Book.js`, and `Sticker.js` to allow users to edit and delete elements.

 ![Dropdown menu](frontend/src/docs/images/dropdown.png)